The Night Lands

-"The Night Lands" is the second episode of the second season of HBO's medieval fantasy television series Game of Thrones.
-The episode is written by the showrunners David Benioff and D. B. Weiss, and directed by Alan Taylor.
-It was first released on April 2, 2012, via the online service HBO GO in some European countries, including the Netherlands, Poland and Slovenia.
-Cable television first broadcast it on April 8, 2012.
+"The Night Lands" is the second episode of the second season of HBO's medieval fantasy television series Game of Thrones, and the 12th overall.
+The episode was directed by Alan Taylor and written by series creators and executive producers David Benioff and D. B. Weiss.
+It first aired on April 8, 2012.

-The plot continues with some of the storylines from the season premiere: the Night's Watch caravan heading to the Wall is interrupted by a pair of City Watch guards looking for Gendry, the Small Council receives the terms proposed by King in the North Robb Stark, Daenerys waits in the desert for the return of the three riders she had sent out, and Theon Greyjoy returns to his homeland of the Iron Islands.
+The episode's plot continues storylines from the season premiere: the Small Council receives peace terms proposed by Robb Stark, Yoren's caravan traveling to the Wall is interrupted by City Watch guards looking for Gendry, Daenerys Targaryen waits in the Red Waste for her three riders to return, Theon Greyjoy returns to his homeland of the Iron Islands, and the Night's Watch continues to camp at Craster's Keep.
+The episode achieved a viewership of 3.76 million during its initial broadcast in the United States.

-"The Night Lands" was positively received by critics, who noted the many pivotal character moments as a highlight in the episode.
-In the United States, the episode achieved a viewership of 3.76 million in its initial broadcast.
-The episode is titled after the Dothraki language term for death.
+"The Night Lands" received positive reviews from critics and viewers, who noted many pivotal character moments as highlights in the episode.

 Plot

 At Dragonstone

-Davos Seaworth and his son, Matthos, recruit the pirate Salladhor Saan and his fleet to join them in the war.
-Melisandre seduces Stannis Baratheon, promising him a son if he gives himself completely to the Lord of Light.
+Davos and his son Matthos recruit pirate Salladhor Saan and his fleet to join them in the war.
+Melisandre seduces Stannis, promising him a son if he gives himself to the Lord of Light.

 In King's Landing

-Tyrion Lannister exchanges thinly veiled threats with Lord Varys.
-The Small Council ignores Robb Stark's peace terms, as well as the request by the Night's Watch for more men and their report of encounters with the undead.
-When City Watch Commander Lord Janos Slynt refuses to reveal who ordered the purge of King Robert Baratheon's bastard children, Tyrion exiles him to the Night's Watch, replacing him with Bronn.
-Cersei confronts Tyrion, who realizes King Joffrey Baratheon ordered the purge, warning his sister, "it will be difficult to rule over millions who want you dead."
+The Small Council ignores Robb's peace terms, as well as the request by the Night's Watch for more men and their report of encounters with the undead.
+When City Watch Commander Janos Slynt refuses to reveal who ordered the purge of Robert's bastard children, Tyrion exiles him to the Night's Watch, replacing him with Bronn.
+Cersei confronts Tyrion about exiling Slynt, causing Tyrion to realize that Joffrey ordered the purge without telling Cersei.

 In the Red Waste

-Rakharo's horse returns to Daenerys Targaryen's camp carrying his severed head, leaving Irri devastated and explaining that his soul will never rest with the ancestors since they did not burn his body.
-Ser Jorah Mormont explains it is a message from another khal refusing to accept a woman's rule over a khalasar, and Daenerys vows revenge.
+Rakharo's horse returns to Daenerys's camp carrying his severed head, leaving Irri devastated and explaining that his soul will never rest with the ancestors since they did not burn his body.
+Jorah explains it is a message from another khal refusing to accept a woman's rule over a khalasar, and Daenerys vows revenge.

 On the Iron Islands

-Returning to his homeland, Theon Greyjoy tries to seduce a young woman, Yara.
+Returning to his homeland, Theon tries to seduce a young woman, Yara.
 At Pyke, Theon presents his father Balon with Robb's offer that will make Balon King of the Iron Islands.
 Balon refuses, wishing to take his crown with Yara, revealed to be Theon's sister, at the helm of his fleet.
-Theon realises Balon's intention is to take the North for himself.
+Theon realizes Balon's intention is to take the North for himself.